danielabar/meblog/src/markdown/slowing-down-ai-on-purpose.md

 <a class="markdown-link" href="https://danielabaron.me/blog/working-towards-asynchronous-future/#communication">Communication for Asynchronous Teams</a>
 </aside>

-This approach can seem slower than asking AI to "just implement the feature".
-However, the payoff is huge:

-* far less error-prone
-* much easier to stop and resume
-* better aligned with how engineering teams already work
+This approach can feel slower than asking an AI to "just implement the feature", especially if speed is being measured by how quickly code appears on the screen.
+In practice, the tradeoff is overwhelmingly positive.
+The work becomes far less error-prone because misunderstandings are surfaced early, before they harden into code.
+It's also much easier to pause and resume: the analysis document captures intent, decisions, and open questions in a way a half-written diff never does.
+This also aligns with how effective engineering teams already operate — through shared context, explicit design, and incremental change rather than heroic leaps.

-Most importantly, it keeps *me* in control of the design.
+Most importantly, it keeps me in control of the design.
 The analysis document is the real artifact.
 The code is just one possible outcome of good thinking.

 ## Final Thoughts